sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

     targets: # ...
     ```

-5. Restart the ${project.name}.
-Refer to the [Installation](../install.md) page to see how to start the ${project.name}.
+5. Restart **${project.name}**.
+See [Installation](../install.md) for more details.

 #### Generating a Self-Signed Certificate with OpenSSL (Example)

-OpenSSL is a command line tool that helps you generate your X.509 certificates, you can use this tool to generate your Self-Signed Certificates.
+OpenSSL is a command line tool to generate X.509 certificates and can be used to generate Self-Signed Certificates.

-> This is an example on how to generate a server certificate using the OpenSSL utility on a Linux machine.
+> The example below explains how to generate a server certificate using the OpenSSL utility on a Linux machine.
 Your organization may define its own security policy to handle certificates and private keys.
 Before proceeding further, make sure that this procedure is right for your organization.

 1. Create a private key for the Certificate Authority (CA):